sashafklein/falcon/README.md

 falcon deploy
 # => Defaults to production app

-falcon migrations -n an-explicitly-passed-app-name
+falcon rollback -n an-explicitly-passed-app-name
-# => You can pass an explicit name whether or not you've configured defaults
+# => You can pass an explicit app name whether or not you've configured defaults

 falcon help
 # => ?